CIS-Projects-in-CS-S21/pro-keeping-it-casual/docs/API.md

 <a name="kic.feed.Feed"></a>

 ### Feed
-Service handling generating data for user feed
+Interface provided by a service handling generating data for user feed

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|